 Where to view Form 990?

-Nonprofits are required to make their 990 and exemption application available to the public.
+Nonprofits must make their 990 and exemption application available to the public.
 You can find any nonprofit’s 990 by visiting the IRS website and searching by name.
 You also may be able to view it by visiting the nonprofit or their website.
 In addition to this, you may be able to view 990s at websites like Guidestar.

 What are the main points that will resonate with donors?

-Viewing a nonprofit’s 990 answers important questions such as revenue sources, sustainability, and how well the organization pays its employees can easily be found.
+You can easily find answers to important questions such as revenue sources, sustainability, and how well the organization pays its employees by viewing a nonprofit’s 990.
 Potential board members can see who else is on the board and what the cash reserves look like.

 A nonprofit’s 990 can provide valuable information for donors and grantors such as foundations, governments, and corporations.
 Since 990s are public documents and widely available, nonprofits should be diligent about filling them out correctly and filing them on time.